Friday, December 29, 2017

 Movie review - "The Million Eyes of Sumuru" (1968) **

 Harry Alan Towers had success with some Fu Manchi movies made in the late 60s - looking for a follow up his eyes lit on another super villain created by Sax Rohmer, Sumuru.
-While Fu Manchu was the yellow peril Sumuru was the female peril - created by Rohmer when publishers started finding her work just too racist.
+While Fu Manchu was the yellow peril Sumuru was the female peril - created by Rohmer when publishers started finding his work just too racist.

 The film is sexist - Sumuru is determined to rule the world but is undermined by females who can't help resisting men - but the impact of that is limited by the film's sloppiness and stupidity.